improving-minnesota/angular-midwestjs-workshop/labs/lab-04-modules.md

 ###### Test removing an employee sends a PUT request

-- Locate the `TODO` near line #82 and replace it a test that :
+- Locate the `TODO` near line #82 and replace it with a test that :
   - Flushes the `$httpBackend` service immediately so that the original request to get the employee list doesn't corrupt our test.
   - Sets an expectation of a PUT request to the url for the `employee` test object.
     - Respond with a `200` status.